refactorau/screenshot-cli/README.md

 ## Usage

-The CLI has two main commands: `capture` for taking screenshots and `generate` for creating reports from existing data.
+The CLI has three main commands: `capture` for taking screenshots, `compare` for adding comparison data to existing before/after data files, and `generate` for creating reports from existing data.

 **For regular usage** (after building), use:

 - `pnpm capture` - Take screenshots
+- `pnpm compare` - Add comparison data to existing before/after data files
 - `pnpm generate` - Generate reports from existing data

 **For development** (when working on the tool), use:

 - `pnpm dev capture` - Run capture in development mode
+- `pnpm dev compare` - Run compare in development mode
 - `pnpm dev generate` - Run generate in development mode

+### Command Overview

+- **`capture`** - Takes screenshots and optionally performs image comparison (if `--before-after` is used)
+- **`compare`** - Adds or updates image comparison data in existing before/after data files
+- **`generate`** - Creates HTML/PDF reports from data files (uses existing comparison data, no image processing)

 ### Screenshot Capture